-Q: Prospect: Do you have research showing positive ROI on channel partner incentive programs?
+Q: Do you have research showing positive ROI on channel partner incentive programs?

 84% of Businesses Use Rewards

-The most straightforward ROI proof is 84% of U.S. businesses use non-cash incentives according to the Incentive Federation market size study.
-It is estimated U.S. businesses spend $ 90 billion on non-cash rewards.
+The most straightforward ROI on channel partner incentive programs proof is 84% of U.S. businesses use non-cash incentives according to the Incentive Federation.
+That adoption rate was validated in both of the two most recent studies, so the consistency increases the accuracy of the research.
+It is estimated U.S. businesses spend $176 billion on non-cash rewards.
 If the thundering herd of U.S. companies is investing in non-compensation rewards, it proves a widespread belief in their ROI.

 Channel Partner ROI Case Study

-The Incentive Research Foundation (IRF) conducted the best single study, calculating ROI on reseller incentive programs, named “ROI Incentive Programs: A Case Study for Channel Sales Success.”
+The Incentive Research Foundation (IRF) conducted the best single study, proving ROI on reseller incentive programs, named “ROI Incentive Programs: A Case Study for Channel Sales Success.”

 To increase sales and grow market share, a Fortune 500 manufacturer selling through value-added resellers (VARs) formulated a new channel partner incentive program to respond to competition in the marketplace.
 IRF validated the math.
 The program results were:

-Additional non-financial results (often called ROO – Return on Objectives) included:
+Additional non-financial results, or “soft benefits,” (often called ROO – Return on Objectives) included:

-• turnover of key VARs decreased by 2% from the previous year
+- Turnover of key VARs decreased by 2% from the previous year, showing improved retention

 The channel partner incentive program yielded the following ROI: